trajana/selection_problem/README.md

 This problem is NP-hard, and approximation algorithms are studied as efficient alternatives to exact optimization.

-Note that the max-min criterion with discrete uncertainty is inapproximable, so we focus on heuristic approaches for this case.
+Note that the robust selection problem under the max-min criterion with discrete uncertainty is inapproximable, so we focus on heuristic approaches for this case.

 ## Features